databio/episb-hub/docs/provider-api.md

 ## What is covered in this document ##

-During this discussion a full URL is used where the episb-provider is running by default (http://episb.org:8080/episb-provider).
-Depending on how an individual installation is set up, this portion of the URL may differ from server to server.
+During this discussion a full URL is used where the episb-provider is running by default (http://provider.episb.org/episb-provider).
+Depending on how an [individual installation is set up[(http://code.databio.org/episb/howto-build-provider/), this portion of the URL may differ from server to server.

 In addition, all of the API calls return either a JsonError or a JsonSuccess object, with a general structure as follows: